73v3/space_invaders_ecs/README.md

 At the time of writing, I have been learning Rust and Bevy for a grand total of 7 days.

-I am also old and don't understand github properly.
-This is meant to be a fork of:
+This was originally a fork of:

 https://github.com/Biped-Potato/bevy_space_invaders/tree/master